 - Sales – guidance with the establishment of a measurable sales process as well as attendance at sales meetings, if required

-- Development of sales leads where crowdfunding in base incentivized to offer potential sales leads
+- Development of sales leads where the crowdfunding is base incentivized to offer potential sales leads

 - Access to a website cluster around an innovative charities support social media/SEO strategy

-- Marketing strategy – clearly articulate value proposition to client base
+- Marketing strategy – clearly articulate value proposition to the client base

 - Legal compliance with tax, fundraising IP and other legal requirements